Health & Well-being

 • If you’re under age 65 or over age 65, and your domestic partner is age 65 or older.
 If you continue medical coverage under Veradigm, Medicare pays primary benefits for your domestic partner.
 The Veradigm plan pays secondary benefits regardless of whether your domestic partner enrolls in Medicare.
 This means that the Veradigm medical plan will only pay secondary benefits after what Medicare would pay, regardless of whether your domestic partner is enrolled in Medicare.

 • If you’re age 65 or older and your domestic partner is under age 65.
-For you, if you continue medical coverage under Veradigm, Veradigm pay primary benefits for you and Medicare pays secondary benefits.
+For you, if you continue medical coverage under Veradigm, Veradigm pays primary benefits for you and Medicare pays secondary benefits.
 For your domestic partner, the Veradigm plan continues to pay primary benefits.

 Can you have COBRA as well as Medicare?